ftrias/TeensyDebug/README.md

 1. Because stepping is implemented by putting a `SVC` in the next instruction, there are a number of bugs related to `step` and `next`.

 2. `step` will not step into functions.
-Stepping won't work over a return.
+Stepping won't always work over a return.
 TeensyDebug traps `bx lr`, `pop {Rmmm, pc}`, `mov pc, Rm` and will actually step properly over these instruction if using gdb `stepi` command.
 However gdb `step` and `next` get confused and don't stop stepping once the function returns.

-3. Stepping fails over branches.
-To fix, this will have to implement decoding of branches, which can be a bit complicated.
+3. Stepping may fail over branches.
+To fix, this will have to implement complete decoding of branches, which can be a bit complicated.

 Future considerations
 -------------------------------------------